 One of the most important traditions in Romania, the Martisor, has been included in the UNESCO patrimony’s cultural heritage.
 The name Martisor is the diminutive of the word March.
 This object symbolizes spring and looks like a little talisman tied with a red and white string.
 It is believed that the person who wears it will be strong and healthy for the year to come.

 4. Calusul Ritual Dance

 The dancers belong to a secret, men-only society, and they are known for “their ability to create the impression of flying in the air.”
-Dancers can cure the victims of the fairies through their dance performed in the two-three weeks preceding Easter.
-Although perhaps a bit bizarre, this is also definitely one of the really cool things in Romania.
+Dancers can cure the victims of the fairies through their dance performed in the two to three weeks preceding Easter.
+Although perhaps a bit bizarre, this is also one of the cool things in Romania.

 5. Danube Delta

-Being the second-largest delta in Europe, after the one of the Volga River, the Danube Delta is the best-preserved in Europe.
+Being the second-largest delta in Europe, after the one on the Volga River, the Danube Delta is the best-preserved in Europe.
 It has 3,540 square kilometers of rivers, canals, swamps, lakes, reed islands, and 23 natural ecosystems with unique flora and fauna.

 6. Brown Bears